 It’s a capital idea to visit Washington, DC Alcohol Laws.

-In Florida, state law has no minimum age for selling beer and wine for off-site consumption.
+In Florida, state law has no minimum age for selling beer and wine for off-site drinking.
 But to sell spirits in such a store, employees must be adults age 18 or older.

-Adults aged 18 or older may be bartenders.
+Adults may be bartenders.
+That is, be 18 or older.
 They may also be servers in venues that sell alcohol for consumption on-premises.

-No Georgia state alcohol law specifies any minimum age for selling alcohol for off-site consumption.
+No Georgia state alcohol law specifies any minimum age for selling alcohol for off-site drinking.
 That includes beer, wine, and spirits.

 Learn much more about Georgia Alcohol Laws.